yeoman/yeoman.io/app/_includes/yeoman.wiki/Homepage.md

 ## Yeoman

-Our workflow is composed of a collection of tools and best practices working in harmony to make developing for the web even better.

 Our workflow is comprised of three tools for improving your **productivity** and **satisfaction** when building a web app: *yo* (the scaffolding tool), *grunt* (the build tool) and *bower* (for package management).

 * [Yo](https://github.com/yeoman/yo) scaffolds out a new application, writing your Grunt configuration and pulling in relevant Grunt tasks that you might need for your build.